Expression Language Reference¶

 Signature: Binary

-Flips design-time and eval-time parameters.
+Flip design-time and eval-time parameters.

 Useful for binding lhs operands to non-commutative operators.
 Unlike Haskell's flip, won't change the order or eval-time parameters - for that case use the Reverse keyword instead.